* MSCI Asia-Pacific index little changed, Nikkei up 0.3 pct

 MSCI's broadest index of Asia-Pacific shares outside Japan stood little changed.

-Having made record highs during the past two months on expectations that exporters will post strong earnings, South Korea's KOSPI inched up a further 0.1 percent.
+Having made record highs during the past two months on expectations that exporters will post strong earnings, South Korea's KOSPI rose a further 0.3 percent.

-Elsewhere, Shanghai's benchmark index dipped 0.1 percent and Australian shares lost 0.3 percent.
+Elsewhere, Shanghai's benchmark index and Australian shares were both down 0.1 percent.

 There was also a general sense of caution in financial markets, analysts said, noting that commodities like crude oil, which is suffering from a glut, remained shaky though a recent selloff has stalled.